TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 > [Note]
-> nfs-csi-driver works by creating a subdirectory inside the NFS storage when provisioning.
+> csi-driver-nfsworks by creating a subdirectory inside the NFS storage when provisioning.
 > In the process of mounting the PV to the pod, not only the subdirectory is mounted, but the entire nfs storage is mounted, so it is not possible to force the application to use the volume by the provisioned size.

 ### NHN Cloud Encrypted Block Storage Integration